 Have you noticed that most memory techniques use picture association?
 That’s because our brain is wired to prioritize sight, so we will remember what someone looks like but are unlikely to remember what they said(or remember their name!)
 Your images create an important 1st impression, forming a subconscious link to your product.

 Not convinced.
 What’s your dream car?
-Is it a BMW, which has a great product image synonymous with high quality(and always with amazing photography) The odd thing is, I did a Google search, found published statistics from ‘Reliabilityindex.com’ and they placed BMW 10th from worst out of the main 38 manufacturers.
-Wow!
-BMW has a successful marketing image somewhat out of sync with what owners actually experience; that’s because it’s all about perception – so if it looks high quality… we expect it will be high quality and in our mind the impression is established.
+Is it an Audi, with it’s great product image synonymous with high quality(and always amazing photography) The odd thing is, I did a Google search and found published statistics from ‘Reliabilityindex.com’ which placed Audi 7th from worst out of the 40 main manufacturers.
+Their marketing image is somewhat out of sync with what owners actually experience, and that’s because it’s all about perception; – if it looks high quality… we expect it will be high quality.

-Your customers will do their best to rationalize their purchase decisions; quality, functionality, reliability and price; but at the end of the day, ‘Gut feeling’ is what they run with.
+Although consumers will do their best to rationalize their purchase decisions; quality, functionality, reliability and price; at the end of the day, it is often simply ‘Gut feeling’ that they run with.

-But frankly, if your product or service does not appear in your promotional material you will have lost the trust of the customer and missed out on an effective connection.
-If we are to believe that an association can actually be formed between a product and a stock image, then the smartest move a competitor could make is to use the very same image in their own marketing (did you know they usually can! )
+So why is stock used so much?
+Well, because it’s quick, cheap and easy.
+But frankly, if your product or service does not appear in your promotional material you will have lost trust, and missed out on an effective connection.
+It is all about authenticity.
+If we are to believe that a worthwhile association can actually be formed between a product and a stock image, then the smartest move a competitor could make is to use the very same image in their own marketing (and did you know that they usually can! )

-I’ve been around a while.
-I’m not into arty stuff for the sake of it.
-I really want New Zealand businesses to grow and look damn good in the process.
-Check out my portfolio pages; the images speak for themselves.Note to creatives:
+I’m not into arty stuff just for the sake of it.
+A vibe is created when the elements of an image work together and real magic happens!
+I simply want New Zealand businesses to grow and look damn good in the process.
+Check out my portfolio; the images speak for themselves.